rust-application/git-site-clone/README.md

     <host>
 ```

-To change to cloned directory, configure the `gsc` function like this:
+To change to cloned directory, configure the `gsc` function in your shell configuration file like this:

 ```bash
 function gsc() {